01

 The approach

 Service design as the backbone.
 Stakeholder and client interviews to build customer profiles, ten critical journeys mapped across the two business lines, and a to-be workshop for each.
-The future experience was then tied to technical viability through a fit-gap, a target architecture, and an RFP, so the vision could actually be built.
+The future experience was then tied to technical viability through a fit-gap, a target architecture, and a full technical specification, so the vision could actually be built.

 The outcome